PixarAnimationStudios/ruby-jss/lib/jamf/README-JP-API.md

 If you know you're done using a token, and want to be sure a copy of it cant be used from anywhere else, use the token's `invalidate` method, which will tell the server to stop accepting it as valid.
 The Connection object also has a `logout` method which will invalidate the token before disconnecting.

 Be careful if you use tokens in multiple places, since invalidating a token would break any other connection using it.

 ## Endpoints Implemented

-As the Jamf Pro API evolves during its early stages, many enpoints are coming and going and changing.
+As the Jamf Pro API evolves, many enpoints are coming and going and changing.

 All of the more-recent, stable endpoints have a version number in their path, e.g. 'v1'.
 Ruby-jss will only implement endpoints that have a version number, since the others are deprecated.
 The only current exception to this is the /auth endpoint, needed for authentication to the API.
 Once it is updated, ruby-jss will use the new endpoint.